Architects of Systemic Change

 WWX17 Board of Directors

-Charlie Richardson is a devoted advocate and faith-rooted caregiver whose leadership is grounded in over 25 years of healthcare expertise and a lifelong commitment to community care.
+Charlie Richardson is a devoted advocate and faith‑rooted caregiver whose leadership is grounded in more than 25 years of healthcare experience and a lifelong commitment to community care.
 As a Legacy Advocate and member of the WWX17 Board of Directors, she brings both professional insight and personal compassion to the movement’s mission of systemic change.

 Born and raised in East Fort Worth, Charlie’s work centers on companion care for the elderly, where she fosters dignity, connection, and resilience for some of the city’s most vulnerable populations.
-Her service is not only clinical—it’s deeply relational, embodying WWX17’s Blueprint pillars of Justice, Love, and Legacy.
+Her service is not only clinical—it is deeply relational, embodying WWX17’s Blueprint pillars of Justice, Love, and Legacy in every interaction.

 Charlie is an active member of Mt.
-Calvary Missionary Baptist Church, where she serves on the usher board with steadfast commitment.
-Her faith and leadership extend beyond the sanctuary, shaping how she shows up in every space—with humility, strength, and a heart for restoration.
+Calvary Missionary Baptist Church, where she serves faithfully on the usher board.
+Her commitment to service extends far beyond the sanctuary, shaping how she shows up in every space—with humility, strength, and a heart for restoration.

 Her presence on the WWX17 Board strengthens the movement’s capacity to design systems that remember.
 Through her lived experience, professional care, and unwavering dedication, Charlie helps build infrastructures of compassion—ensuring that no one is left behind.